SashaPatsel/coding-drills/zombieGame-Constructors/README.md

 4. Create six different weapons using your `Weapon` constructor.
 Feel free to use the properties given in original.js.
 If you are unsure what a given property does, please reference `reminder` in this README.

 5. Create five different zombies using your `Zombie` constructor.
 Feel free to use the properties given in original.js.
 If you are unsure what a given property does, please reference `reminder` in this README.

+6. In step 6, you have two options: You can rebuild the game from scratch (using original.js or not), or, using hint.js, you can follow the instructions and build the constructor step by step.
+Keep in mind, the completed version will amount to roughly 300 lines of code.
+The benefit of doing it yourself is that you can truly claim the game as your own creation.
+- If you choose to build it yourself, simply navigate down to STEP 6 in prompt.js *
+- If you want to follow more detailed instructions, navigate to hint.js.
+Copy/paste paste the constructor into step 6 of prompt.js, and fill out the work.
+This should make it easier to test.

+* Note: if you choose to make this constructor on your own, you may want to give it the following properties (all functions which map to a counterpart in original.js):
+- playRound
+- pickZombie
+- fight
+- nextRound
+- checkRound